Lika: From the 15th century

 In 1493 the Croatian army suffered a heavy defeat from the Ottoman forces in the Battle of Krbava Field, near Udbina in Lika.
 As the Ottomans advanced into Croatia, the Croatian population from the region gradually started to move into safer parts of the country or abroad.
-Many indigenous Chakavians of Lika leaving this area and to their places mainly arriving Neo-Shtokavian Ikavians from western Hezegovina and western Bosnia, and Orthodox (Vlachs and Serbs Neo-Shtokavian Ijekavians) from south-east of Balkan Peninsula.
+The linguistic character of the region changed, as many indigenous Chakavian-speakers left while in their place arrived speakers of Neo-Shtokavian Ikavian from western Herzegovina and western Bosnia, as well as Orthodox speakers of Ijekavian dialects.
 In 1513 the town of Modruš, the location of the episcopal see in Lika, was overrun by the Ottomans.
 In 1527 they captured Udbina, including the Udbina Castle, leaving most of Lika under Ottoman control.
 The region became initially part Sanjak of Bosnia, later the Sanjak of Klis and finally the Sanjak of Krka.
 The devastation of Lika and Krbava was such that almost half a century they remained largely uninhabited.
-At the end of the 16th century the Ottomans started settling Vlachs in the area, as well as Muslims in larger settlements where they soon formed a majority of the population.
+At the end of the 16th century the Ottomans started settling those who had achieved Vlach social status in the area, as well as Muslims in larger settlements where they soon formed a majority of the population.

 Prince Radic was appointed Prince of Senj by King Rudolf in Graz (1 December 1600).
 Radic family is a Native noble family from Lika region; members of the family were Uskok military leaders at the headquarters in Senj.
 Prince of Senj was very active against Ottoman.
 In 1683 after Ottoman defeat at the battle of Vienna, 30,000 Muslims from Lika began to move towards Bosnia.
 Large number of these Muslims originated from Bosnia from which they came a century earlier, while a substantial proportion was of Croatian origin.

 The Ottoman rule in Lika mostly ended in 1689 with the recapture of Udbina.
 However area of Donji Lapac remained in Ottoman hands for 102 years.
 The borders between the Habsburg Monarchy and the Ottoman Empire were initially concluded with the Treaty of Karlowitz in 1699, finally concluded with Treaty of Sistova in 1791.
 Lika was incorporated into the Karlovac general command of the Croatian Military Frontier.
 It was repopulated by immigrants from Ottoman held regions.
 Catholics predominated in urban settlements, while Orthodox Christians were mostly present in the interior of Lika.

 On 15 July 1881 the Military Frontier was abolished, and Lika was restored to Kingdom of Croatia-Slavonia, an autonomous part of Transleithania (the Hungarian part of the Dual Monarchy of Austro-Hungary).
 It was within the Lika-Krbava County, with Gospić as the county seat.
 Its population was ethnically mixed and in 1910 consisted of 50.8% Serbs and 49% Croats.